Meet the

 Lifelong learners, sometimes writers, cooks (that is mostly Daniel) and long-term travellers, drawn to circumstances that allow us to give back, learn, mentor and co-create.

 Originally from San Luis Obispo, California, currently living in Angra do Heroísmo on Terceira Island, Azores, Portugal.
-There part of the year and traveling and doing volunteer work the rest of the time.
+They are part of the year travelling and doing volunteer work the rest of the time.
 Like right now here with Fringe

 Together through all the swells and not-so-swells for nearly forty years.
 We co-created, if you know what I mean (insert smiley face emoji here), four endearing, creative and delightful children.